 Speed is an important factor for both desktop and mobile websites.
 So, test the speed and take the necessary steps, if it requires any improvements.

-We just cannot emphasize on this enough.
+We just cannot emphasize this enough.
 When your mobile website is up and running well, test it thoroughly, first on a smaller scale, and then on a bigger one.
 And do this on all several devices and platforms including iPhone, Android, Windows, and other mobile operating systems.
 Test the pages, buttons, navigation, user actions, and other important aspects unless you’re sure that your website will perform as desired.

 And by the way, even if you haven’t made any major changes to your website for some time, you should still test it regularly.